Vehicles and fuels

 Initial investments under the fund include:

-- $39.8 million over 4 years for a National EV Charging Network, to be delivered by the NRMA
+- $39.8 million over 4 years for a National EV Charging Network with 117 chargers, to be delivered by the NRMA

 - $89.5 million over 4 years for a national expansion of hydrogen highways.

-The Australian Government provides a range of information and support to help people reduce fuel costs, carbon emissions and pollution from vehicles.
-This includes the Green Vehicle Guide and the Truck Buyers Guide.
+The government provides a range of information and support for people to reduce fuel costs, carbon emissions and pollution from vehicles.
+This includes the Green Vehicle Guide.

 - changing to lower emissions vehicles

 The Department of Infrastructure, Transport, Regional Development, Communications and the Arts manages policy and standards development on vehicle emissions, vehicle noise and fuel consumption labelling.
 It administers the Australian Design Rules which are national standards for vehicle safety, anti-theft and emissions.

 Fuel Efficiency Standards Australian Government

 Fuel Tax Credit for Heavy Diesel Vehicles Australian Government

 Green Vehicle Guide Australian Government